junedkh/jmdkh-mltb/README.md

   - **Note**: or you can set it manually according to your needs few commands are available [here](#bot-commands-to-be-set-in-botfatherhttpstmebotfather)
 - `MIRROR_LOG`: It will send the message when upload to drive is finished
   - **Note**: it will not support any shortener
+- `BUTTON_TIMEOUT`: Timeout in seconds for selecting options in /dl cmd.
+Default is 30.
 - `DISABLE_LEECH`: It will disable leech functionality.
 Default is `False`. `Bool`
 - `ENABLE_DM`: It will enable dm functionality.
 Default is `False`. `Bool`
 - `DELETE_LINKS`: It will delete links on download start.
 Default is `False`. `Bool`

 ------

 ### 3. Getting Google OAuth API credential file and token.pickle